MDFahimAnjum/RetroSub-Revamped/README.md

 - [Faiss](https://github.com/facebookresearch/faiss) by Facebook research for efficient similarity search and clustering of dense vectors for all the reactants
 - [RDKit](https://github.com/rdkit/rdkit/tree/Release_2022_03_1) to extract common substructures
 - [RetrievalModel](https://github.com/jcyk/copyisallyouneed) to produce a list of candidates similar to the given query from a large collection of data _[Now directly added to the repository]_

+## Join the Discussion
+Have questions, suggestions, or issues?
+Head over to the [Discussions](https://github.com/MDFahimAnjum/RetroSub-Revamped/discussions) section to share your thoughts!
+- Ask questions or clarify doubts.
+- Propose new features or improvements.
+- Collaborate with the community to resolve issues.

+Your input is invaluable in making this repository even better.
+Let's build together!

 ## Overview of the Methodology